- News & Events

 In November 2016, the British Columbia Societies Act came into effect replacing the old Society Act under which the University Neighbourhoods Association (UNA) was incorporated in 2002.
 The UNA applied to transition from the Society Act to the Societies Act in December 2016.

-The Neighbours’ Agreement 2015 is the agreement that deals with the way in which the UNA manages municipal services, and financial matters.
 This Agreement clarifies the UNA’s relationship with UBC and provides a framework for the governance of the UNA community.